 The first 30 seconds are crucial if we consider that audience attention spans are short.
 Craft your first 15-20 seconds to be a concise “elevator sales pitch” where you waste no time in stating:

-• Who you are, what you do, and how you’re going to help: When you explain what you do, remember to highlight the unique differentiators you possess for your industry.
+- Who you are, what you do, and how you will help: When you explain what you do, remember to highlight the unique differentiators you possess for your industry.

-• Your product or service: What’s in it for them?
-Don’t list off features – talk benefits and use bridge statements.
+- Your product or service: What’s in it for them?
+Don’t list off features – talk about benefits and use bridge statements.

 The Core (Crafting the main body)

 Now that you’ve successfully hooked their attention, it’s time to explain why you’re the best choice in the sea of competitors.
-The main body of your sales pitch is your time to start reeling in the viewer – so from around the 30-second mark onwards focus on:
+The main body of your sales pitch is your time to start reeling in the viewer – so from around the 30-second mark onwards, focus on the following:

-• Explaining the BENEFITS of your features; how are you going to make their lives better?
+- Explain the BENEFITS of your features; how will you improve their lives?

 The Next Steps (Call-To-Action)

 How can they begin to solve the problem now?
-By ending with a solid call-to-action, you’re offering your listener an offer they can’t refuse.
-Your aim is to persuade them to visit you, so maybe offer an exclusive deal just for them.
+By ending with a solid call to action, you’re offering your listeners an offer they can’t refuse.
+You aim to persuade them to visit you, so offer them an exclusive deal.

 Final Touches (Read and revise the pitch)

 If practice makes perfect, ensure you practice your elevator pitch before trying it out for real in the field!
-Ask colleagues to help you by practising on them so you can receive feedback.
+Ask colleagues to help you by practicing on them so you can receive feedback.

 Here’s an example of a pitch: Our company helps business owners like you, build high-performance sales teams.
 In fact, one of our recent client’s closing percentages increased from 20% to 50% within months of our training, based on the methodology from my sales book ‘The SOHO Solution’.

-You want your sales pitch to be the best it can be, naturally, but how?
+Naturally, you want your sales pitch to be the best it can be, but how?
 Here are some of our best sales pitch tips!

 1. Do your research